Mahmoud-zino/Knowledge/School/Projects/MediaScout/Software Documentation/Backend/Tasks.md

 ---
 ## Celery

+>[!info] Description
-> Celery is an open-source task queue or job queue written in Python that allows you to run asynchronous tasks in the background.
+>Celery is an open-source task queue or job queue written in Python that allows you to run asynchronous tasks in the background.
 It can be used to offload long-running tasks from a web application so that the web server can continue to handle new requests.
 Celery uses a message broker (such as RabbitMQ or Redis) to communicate between the web application and the task queue.
 This allows tasks to be added to the queue and executed by worker processes on separate machines, making it useful for distributed systems.

 ## Setup